mactasworkshop/2022/index.md

 - Transparency of AI systems
 - System of humans

 All accepted papers will be presented in a spotlight talk as well as a poster.
-Our international Programme Committee will review all submissions using EasyChair and will also select a paper for the Best TAS Paper Award (£250).
-The workshop participants will vote for a paper to receive the Best TAS Poster Award (£250).
-All accepted contributions will be also invited to submit an extended version to our planned Special Issue on TAS.
+Our international Programme Committee will review all submissions using EasyChair and will also select a paper for the **_Best TAS Paper Award_** (£250).
+The workshop participants will vote for a paper to receive the **_Best TAS Poster Award_** (£250).
+All accepted contributions will be also invited to submit an extended version to our planned **_Special Issue on TAS_**.

 ***